Winter School Holidays

 For fun in the snow, take the family to the majestic Snowy Mountains, home to Australia's five highest peaks including Mt Kosciuszko.
 Enjoy a great range of snow activities, including skiing, snowboarding and snowtubing, and have fun building snowmen and riding scenic chairlifts.

 The outstanding alpine resorts - Charlotte Pass, Perisher, Selwyn Snowfields and Thredbo - are all located within the breathtaking beauty of Kosciuszko National Park.
-You'll find plenty of learn to ski and snowboard classes, and challenging runs and terrain parks for the experienced.
+You'll find plenty of learn to ski and snowboard classes, and challenging runs and terrain parks for the experienced skier or boarder.